robfatland/oceanography/README.md

 [![GeoSMART Use Case](./book/img/use_case_badge.svg)](https://geo-smart.github.io/usecases)

-I advocate for documenting process.
+I am a fan of documentation.
 Here is how the Geo-Smart organization 'simple skeleton' source repository was used to create a Jupyter Book version of my oceanography work.<br>

 - I knew there were two templates available: The simple one (in use here) and a more comprehensive version